ecmwf/metview-python/docs/api/icon/flextra_prepare.rst

     Description comes here!

     :param flextra_prepare_mode: Specifies the data preparation mode.
-The possible values are: Forecast and Period.
+The possible values are: "forecast" and Period.

-         In Forecast mode the selected steps of a given forecast can be used for data generation.
+         In "forecast" mode the selected steps of a given "forecast" can be used for data generation.
 If the mode is set to Period a period with a start and end date and constant time-step can be defined.
-In this case FLEXTRA Prepare_ tries to retrieve analysis fields from MARS whenever it is possible (for dates in the past) and uses forecast fields otherwise (for dates in the future).
+In this case FLEXTRA Prepare_ tries to retrieve analysis fields from MARS whenever it is possible (for dates in the past) and uses "forecast" fields otherwise (for dates in the future).
-    :type flextra_prepare_mode: str
+    :type flextra_prepare_mode: str, default: "forecast"

     :param flextra_input_source: Specifies the source of the input GRIB data.
-The possible values are: mars and file.The default value is mars.
+The possible values are: "mars" and file.The default value is "mars".

-         If the input source is mars the input GRIB data is retrieved from the MARS archive.
+         If the input source is "mars" the input GRIB data is retrieved from the "mars" archive.
 When Prepare Mode is forecast the input source can also be set to file.
 In this case the GRIB file specified in Input File will be used as input data.
-    :type flextra_input_source: str
+    :type flextra_input_source: str, default: "mars"

     :param flextra_input_file: Specifies the full path to the file containing the input GRIB data.
 Available when Prepare Mode is forecast and  Input Source is file.
 The input file must contain the following fields for all the steps specified in ``flextra_step`` :